What is a Design System and Why You Need One?

 With the staggering increase in the number of devices, environments, and browsers, there is a growing need to create thoughtful interface design systems.

 Design Systems are widely used in the industry.
-Not only do they promote the best team collaboration and keep your project organised, but they also provide design guidance, which is especially important in the construction industry.
+Not only do they promote the best team collaboration and keep your project organized, but they also provide design guidance, which is especially important in the construction industry.

 1. Design of Materials